tom-doerr/dspy_evolutionary_optimizer/README.md

-# EvolutionaryPromptOptimizer
+# EvolutionaryPromptOptimizer (Work in Progress)

+⚠️ This project is currently under active development and should be considered experimental. ⚠️

 A package for evolving prompts with numeric feedback using evolutionary algorithms.
+The API and functionality may change significantly in future versions.

 ## Installation